hasura/ndc-learn/videos/5/README.md

 We'll also call the new `reset_table_name` function at the top of the query function, to make sure our generated SQL is consistent across different runs of the function.

-Now let's implement the `fetch_relationship` function, which will generate the SQL for a field of type `relationship`. `fetch_relationship` is going to compute a JSON function over a row set fetched from the related table, so let's fill in the basic form of the SQL:
+Now let's implement the `fetch_relationship` function, which will generate the SQL for a field of type `relationship`. `fetch_relationship` is going to compute a JSON aggregation over a row set fetched from the related table, so let's fill in the basic form of the SQL:

 ```ts
 function fetch_relationship(